thomasganka/sdc-mapr-k8s/README.md

 #### Launch the Deployment

 Launch the Deployment with Control Hub and Control Agent, using the <code>sdc-mapr-dep.yaml</code>.
-A <code>sdc-mapr-svc.yaml</code> is included for a NodePort Service if needed..
+A <code>sdc-mapr-svc.yaml</code> is included for a NodePort Service if needed.
+Ingress could also be configured if desired.

 #### Run a Pipeline